noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/one_day_before.md

 * Set an alarm on a manual alarm clock across from my bed
 * Set multiple alarms on my iPhone, using an unusual ringtone so I’m unlikely to sleep through them (like a Death Grips song or something)
-* Tell my friend (who works overnight shifts in a hospital) to give me a call if I haven’t texted him by 6:30am telling him that I’m awake.
+* Leave my ringer up overnight and ask my father to call me if he doesn't hear from me by 6:00am

-I’m not saying you need to do all this, but you do need to make sure that there’s no possible way you miss your alarms.
+Whatever steps you take, make sure that there’s no possible way you miss your alarms.